hadim/Fiji_MaskRCNN/README.md

 - `inputDataset`: An image (only 2D at the moment, stacks would be allowed in the future).

-- `modelLocation`: A model as a ZIP file (can be a filepath or an URL).
+- `modelURL` or `modelPath`: A model as a ZIP file (can be a filepath or an URL).
 The file contains:

     - `model.pb`: The Mask RCNN graph used for object detection.
     - `preprocessing_graph.pb`: The graph performing preprocessing on the input image.